Name: Dave Simmons

 What kind(s) of bike do you have?

-I have a 1993 Trek 820 mountain bike and a 2002 Felt SR81 road bike.
+I have a 1993 Trek 820, which is a great mountain bike for beginners, and a 2002 Felt SR81 road bike.
 The majority of my miles are on the Trek.
 I love the stability of the steel beast!

 Any funny or interesting commuting story that you may want to share?